food-drink

 Terraza Oasis18

-Tucked away on top of the Oasis Hostel, this plant-filled terrace is a backpacker's dream.
-The drinks are affordable, the atmosphere is easygoing, and the crowd is friendly.
+Tucked on top of the Oasis Hostel, this plant-filled terrace is a backpacker's dream.
+Drinks are 4 to 8 euros, the atmosphere is easygoing, and the crowd is friendly.

 They host concerts, exhibitions, and DJ performances throughout the season.
-Great place to strike up a conversation and meet new people.
+Great place to meet people and strike up a conversation.

 Rooftop Bars with Pools

 Want to swim with your sundowner?
-These spots have pools (though usually for hotel guests only).
+These spots have pools, though they're usually reserved for hotel guests during the day.
+The bar areas are open to everyone.

 Lolita Skyview Pool & Lounge